Forget-Me-Now: Themes and analysis

-The episode's unorthodox use of cross-dressing further highlights Tobias's gender confusion when he dresses as Lucille.
+The episode's unconventional use of cross-dressing further highlights Tobias's gender confusion when he dresses as Lucille, while also differentiating Arrested Development from other sitcoms.
 Unlike most portrayals that use cross-dressing as a comedic stand-in for homosexuality, the series instead presents it ambiguously—Tobias is performing rather than embodying the role—leaving interpretation up to the audience and not taking any stance in the matter.
 Larry's role as a surrogate—being passed between different people who control him—has been compared to the idea of "switching souls" between individuals by author Kristopher Phillips.
 Despite this, his demeanor remains consistent regardless of who is in control, and he stays fully conscious throughout these switches, rarely taking the time to speak his mind.
-Phillips also likens Larry to ideas of personal identity asserted by philosopher René Descartes, as he exhibits clear unhappiness from spending time with others throughout the episode, yet still does his job as a surrogate and let others speak their own minds through him.
-While "Forget-Me-Now" is incongruous with the rest of Arrested Development for many factors, critic Chad Collins felt the darker humor outweighed any other inconsistency, making it's approach to comedy unique for the series.
+Phillips also likens Larry to ideas of personal identity asserted by philosopher René Descartes, as he exhibits apparent unhappiness from spending time with others throughout the episode, yet still does his job as a surrogate and let others speak their own minds through him.
+While he considered "Forget-Me-Now" to be incongruous with the rest of Arrested Development for many factors, critic Chad Collins felt the darker humor outweighed any other inconsistency, making its approach to comedy unique for the series.

+Release

+"Forget-Me-Now" was first broadcast on October 3, 2005, on the Fox Network at 8:00 p.m.
+Eastern Standard Time in the United States.
+During its original airing, the episode was watched by 4.47 million viewers.
+It received a 1.6% share among its target demographic, meaning that it was seen by 1.6% of all households within that group.
+It marked an increase in viewership from the previous episode, "For British Eyes Only", which had earned a 1.4% rating and drew in 4.02 million viewers.
+Ultimately, it was the second highest-rated episode of the season, only behind the premiere by 150,000.
+"Forget-Me-Now" was first released on home video in the United States on August 29, 2006, in the Complete Third Season DVD box set.
+The set includes audio commentary for the episode from Hurwitz, Will Arnett, Jason Bateman, Michael Cera, David Cross, Tony Hale, Portia de Rossi, Alia Shawkat, and Jessica Walter.
+Later, the series' first three seasons, including "Forget-Me-Now", were released on Blu-ray exclusively in Region B.

 Reception

-Viewers

-In the United States, the episode was watched by 4.47 million viewers on its original broadcast on October 3, 2005.
-It received a 1.6% share among adults between the ages of 18 and 49, meaning that it was seen by 1.6% of all households in that demographic.
-It marked an increase in viewership from the previous episode, "For British Eyes Only", which had earned a 1.4% rating and drew in 4.02 million viewers.

-Critical reception

 "While it's incongruous with most of the series, it's a remarkable standalone, an episode abounding with stellar character work and some of the best acting the cast has ever put in.
 It's not quite a classic, but it's far from forgettable."